U-Haul crashes into Lafayette Square security barriers near White House; driver apparently had Nazi flag

 In a follow-up tweet, Guglielmi said, "The truck has been deemed safe by D.C. police and preliminary investigation reveals the driver may have intentionally struck" the barriers.

-U.S. Park Service police said the driver was arrested and charged with assault with a dangerous weapon; reckless operation of a motor vehicle; a threaten to kill, kidnap or inflict harm on a president, vice president or family member; destruction of federal property and trespassing.
+U.S. Park Service police said the driver was arrested and charged with assault with a dangerous weapon; reckless operation of a motor vehicle; threatening to kill, kidnap or inflict harm on a president, vice president or family member; destruction of federal property and trespassing.

 He wasn't immediately identified by authorities.